Wealth Think

 In baseball, a fraction of a second can mean the difference between a home run and a pop-up.
 Both Williams and Judge have demonstrated exceptional timing at the plate, allowing them to consistently drive the ball with power.

-Timing — knowing when to enter a market, when to launch a product or when to make an investment — is equally crucial in business and investing. can have a significant impact on success.
+Timing — knowing when to enter a market, when to launch a product or when to make an investment — is equally crucial in business and investing and can have a significant impact on success.
 It's important to note that timing should not be confused with timing the market – often a fool's errand.
 Instead, the focus should be on making decisions based on thorough analysis and a long-term perspective.

 To sum up: Whether you're stepping up to the plate, planning for long-term business success or making profitable investment decisions, the key is to stay focused, wait for your pitch and swing with conviction when the right opportunity presents itself.
 That's the science of hitting home runs in all spheres of life.